aws-greengrass/aws-greengrass-software-catalog/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
 - [ ] Review the [guidelines for contributing](../CONTRIBUTING.md) to this repository.
-- [ ] Check the commit's or even all commits' message styles matches [conventional commit format](https://conventionalcommits.org).
-- [ ] Check your code additions don't fail the automated CI validation.
+- [ ] Check your code additions and commit messages don't fail the automated CI validation.
 - [ ] Fill in the requested information in all the following sections.

 ## Description